 Brighton and Hove – Annunciation, Washington Street

-The cramped streets south and west of Elm Grove are named after Protestant and Liberal heroes – Luther, Carlyle, Lincoln, Washington and others – so it is ironic that one of the most ritualist churches in Brighton, remarkable for its glass and fittings (see below), is here.
+The cramped streets south and west of Elm Grove are named after Protestant and Liberal heroes such as Luther, Carlyle, Lincoln, Washington, so it is ironic that one of the most ritualist churches in Brighton, remarkable for its glass and fittings (see below), is here.
 It was built in 1864 by A D Wagner as a mission church, with plain, whitewashed walls and unpainted timbers.
 The architect was W Dancy, a Brighton surveyor (Maughan p43) of whom little is known.
 The similarity with Bodley’s demolished St Mary Magdalene, another Wagner mission church, has been noted (e g by Dale p122) and Dancy probably used this as a model, though the sloping site allowed classrooms to be placed under the west end.
 Because of the fall in the land and the need for entry from the street, the orientation of the church is reversed, with the altar at its western end (references here to ‘west’ etc should be understood in their liturgical sense).

 The congregation grew and by 1881 Wagner wished to build a larger church, as he had done at St Bartholomew, but they preferred to keep the old one, which was extended instead to designs by E E Scott and R S Hyde (B 40 p526).
 By the completion of work later in 1881 (B 41 p284), Scott was sole architect.
 He probably rebuilt most of the church, though only the north aisle was wholly new.
 Flint-built, it has plain lancets except for the east window of the new aisle which has Decorated tracery.
 This was re-used from the parish church of St Nicholas, where it dated from R C Carpenter‘s restoration and had recently been replaced by a larger one.